mottus/f_art_python/readme.txt

 To run anything but the pure python version, a fortran compiler (preferably gfortran) is needed and the fortran version of FRT needs to be compiled with all the relevant object files (using the command 'make frt').
 The relevant modules to be imported to python via f2py need also be compiled -- see the python code for the imported modules and the fortran program files for compiling instructions.
+The hints there are given for Windows.
+Under Windows, FRT has been compiled with gfortran installed using anaconda (conda install -c conda-forge m2w64-gcc-fortran and conda install -c conda-forge make).
-It's relatively staightforward and has been tested on Windows.
-Compiling on Linux should be even easier.
+Various problems may arise when setting up an independent fortran compiler, e.g., modules involving input and output not loding in python etc. Compiling on Linux should be easier.

 Most of the documentation is provided in code.
 To start using the python code, open frtclass.py (the main code) and frtconf.py (configuraton data).
 The python version